ashishb/startup_school_2014/danae_ringelmann.md

 Measure how well its coming along

-3. Technology is just a means not an end.
+#3 Technology is just a means not an end.

+Before KPCB invested, they emphasized that irrespective of investment, that you have built a really important company.
+Focus on building something meaningful which world needs and not how to grow fast (that will happen as a consequence)